Review update: 2021 Dodge Durango SRT Hellcat is in a class of one

 Miss: Doesn’t drink responsibly

 The Durango Hellcat drinks like a college kid at a party after finals week.
 It’s weighed down by EPA fuel economy ratings of 12 mpg city, 17 highway, and 13 combined.
 Those figures are optimistic, given the temptation to mash the throttle.
-I averaged 12.5 mpg in about 100 miles of mixed suburban and highway driving, then averaged 15.5 mpg on a 444-mile highway trip.
+I averaged 12.5 mpg in about 100 miles of mixed suburban and highway driving, then averaged 15.5 mpg on a 444-mile highway trip according to the onboard trip computer.
 That’s bad, and it will cost even more because the Durango Hellcat requires 91 octane.

 2021 Dodge Durango SRT Hellcat